amosr2002/AerialImageProcessing/README.md

   - This file includes the images I used as inputs for the panoptic segmentation.
 The main image I used for the panoptic segmentation was an image of the Antigua island.
 The panoptic segmentation classified the Sky, Sea, Mountain, and Grass regions.
 The reason I used an image of the Antigua island is because the synthetic parachute video feeds will include grass, sky, and sea regions.
 I also tried finding the boundary lines in an image to guide the parachute where to land.
   - The image below shows the result of the panoptic segmentation
   ![image](https://user-images.githubusercontent.com/77814810/204119374-bc452c58-cb86-47ae-bfda-d53b47163e09.png)
+  - With this image we can access a Pixel matrix.
+For example the top of the image is the Sky, so the top rows of the matrix will have values that represent the sky class.
+The bottom rows of the matrix will have values that represent the sea.
+    - So this matrix will be used to train another neural network to track the location of the parachute

 - OpenCVProcessing.ipynb